-The school SENco is Mrs Moore and if you have any concerns of questions regarding your child’s specific needs please contact Mrs Moore via the school office email firstname.lastname@example.org or calling the school office.
+The school SENDco is Mrs Cousins and if you have any concerns of questions regarding your child’s specific needs please contact Mrs Cousins via the school office email firstname.lastname@example.org or calling the school office.

 This policy builds on our over-arching Catholic principles of social inclusion, which recognise the entitlement of all pupils to a balanced, broadly based curriculum, matched to individual needs, allowing and encouraging individuals to achieve their best.
 Our SEN policy reinforces the need for ‘Quality First Teaching’ that is fully inclusive.

 This policy accepts the definition of SEN as set out in the SEN Code of Practice.
 It reflects the new approach to and arrangements for SEN outlined in the Children and Families Act 2014.